 Corporate Income Tax in Portugal

-Understanding the nuances of corporate taxation in Portugal is crucial for effectively advising your international clientele or to understand your business as an entrepreneur.
+Understanding the nuances of corporate income tax in Portugal is crucial for effectively advising your international clientele or to understand your business as an entrepreneur.
 Below provides a snapshot of corporate tax implications in Portugal, however, engaging with a professional is advised, as it is likely that not only corporate tax requires consideration.

-Taxation of Resident Companies
+Taxation of Resident Companies:

 Generally, companies considered tax residents in Portugal face taxation on their worldwide income.

-Standard Corporate Income Tax Rates
+Standard Corporate Income Tax Rates:

 A flat Corporate Income Tax (CIT) rate of 20% is levied on the total taxable income of companies’ resident in mainland Portugal.

-The Autonomous Region of Madeira and the Autonomous Region of the Azores benefit from a reduced standard CIT rate of 14.7%, which also applies to Permanent Establishments (PE’s) of foreign entities registered within these regions.
+The Autonomous Region of Madeira and the Autonomous Region of the Azores benefit from a reduced standard CIT rate of 14%*, which also applies to Permanent Establishments (PE’s) of foreign entities registered within these regions.

 Summary of Key CIT Rates